emilyjheredia/Nodepop/readme.md

-## Nodepop
+# Nodepop

+Backend practice with Node.js, Express.js and MongoDB: Development of a WEB-API that will run on the server of a second-hand item sales service called Nodepop.

-# Load initial data to database:
+## Load initial data to database:

 ```
 npm run init-db
 ```

-# Start the application in development with:
+## Start the application in development with:

 ```sh
 npm run dev